yulijia/en/_posts/2020-01-02-how-to-rename-files.md

 - Bash
 ---

-There are usually four purposes for rename a file (multiple files):
+There are usually five purposes for rename a file (multiple files):

 1. Replace (delete/remove) the spaces in a filename
 2. Rename the suffix of a file